kevin-fries/packer/website/source/intro/getting-started/install.html.md

 page](https://stackoverflow.com/questions/1618280/where-can-i-set-path-to-make-exe-on-windows)
 contains instructions for setting the PATH on Windows.

+***Note:*** *Arch Linux contains a different package known as packer, but HashiCorp's Packer is available in the AUR as packer-io, and the command line consequently changes from packer to packer-io.*

 ## Verifying the Installation

 After installing Packer, verify the installation worked by opening a new command